julianazacharias/python-by-topics/README.md

 ## Installation

-You need to install python3 and that's it!
+It depends on the topic...
+But first of all, you need to install python3.

 ## Usage